-'Peace lilies prefer bright but indirect light and, too much or too little can cause the drooping that you’re seeing.
+'Peace lilies prefer bright but indirect light and too much or too little can cause the drooping that you’re seeing.
 The best location for your lily is in an east-facing window for the perfect amount of light,' agrees James Williams.

-'The peace lily is a tropical plant which enjoys a climate that is somewhat warmer than our own.
+'The peace lily is a tropical plant that enjoys a climate that is somewhat warmer than our own.
 To prevent drooping, try to keep your home’s temperature between 60-70°F, while keeping it away from drafts,' says James Williams.

 'Spider mites and mealybugs love a bit of peace lily sap and, if these pests get into your home, they can quickly drain your lily of fluid, leaving it looking yellow and droopy.
-Keep an eye out for infestations in nooks and crannies in order to keep your plant healthy,' concludes James Williams.
+Keep an eye out for infestations in nooks and crannies in order to keep your plant healthy,' says James Williams.

 Why has my droopy peace lily's roots come away from the soil?